-- He Sat In An Old Recliner – it’s poetic and well-organised and full of great stuff.
+- He Sat In An Old Recliner – it’s poetic and well-organised.
 I like the look and the humour.

-- musicapocalypse – this has a lovely spirit behind it and it’s funny seeing the early-2000s through this particular lens, it makes me feel really nostalgic for some of these bands.
+- musicapocalypse – this has a lovely spirit behind it and it’s funny seeing the early-2000s through this particular lens, re-imagined with tenderness by someone born in 2001.

 - cubertown – this is obvs gorgeous.
 Just keep clicking and it will do something to you.

 - funky town – (sadly on an extended hiatus but keeping this here in hope she will return) this girl has got the BEST TASTE in text games and seems like an all-around cool person.
 I like Culture Club too!
 And she’s good at making up jokes about lizards.

 - Hamster Buddies – a compassionate and responsible guide to looking after hamsters.
 I’ve had a few hamsters in my life and I think they’re good pets, even though Jack has an irrational hatred of them.

-- SUGAR: urban spirit worker – won me with this sentence: “I have always wanted to read/watch a slice of life story in a cyberpunk setting” because that is the perfect and concise description of what I’ve always wanted too!
+- SUGAR: urban spirit worker – “I have always wanted to read/watch a slice of life story in a cyberpunk setting” that is the perfect and concise description of what I’ve always wanted too!

 - chainsawEd – I like the name, like I think it means an education in chainsaw?
 Or that someone’s name is Chainsaw Ed which is also a cool name.
 Or someone got chainsawed, of course.
 Or Chainsa got wed.
 Or wed to a chainsaw.
 In any case, “create more, consume less” seems to me a worthy enough goal.
 Have a poke around beyond the front page, you will be rewarded.

 - trapped – nice photos.
 A bittersweet blog, updated almost daily with few- to one-word posts.
 I like the exhibitions concept in "glass".
 Overall it’s one of those minimalistic, well-designed websites that feel both mysterious and comforting.

 - Elaboraet – it’s ambitious, which I like.
 I don’t know.
 It’s both serious and casual, experimental.
 It’s the kind of thing I would like to see more of, and that I’m aiming to engage more with online.

-- Teenage Horror Factory – “The unofficial home page for the American International teenage monster movies of the 1950s (and the teen horror films from other movie studios”, everything about that sounds good to me.
+- Teenage Horror Factory – “The unofficial home page for the American International teenage monster movies of the 1950s (and the teen horror films from other movie studios”, sounds good to me.